White House virus trouble is microcosm of what America faces

-President Donald Trump on Monday insisted on Twitter that virus infections are “looking MUCH better, going down almost everywhere.
-Big progress being made!”
+President Donald Trump on Monday told reporters that in terms of testing, “we have met the moment and we have prevailed.”
 But the ability of the virus to infiltrate the White House underscores the risks for Americans at workplaces, schools and elsewhere.

 Lawrence Gostin, a public health expert at Georgetown University, described the White House as demonstrating the “best” and “worst” of virus mitigation.